Free Trial

 FVAL Short Interest - Frequently Asked Questions

-Short interest is the volume of Fidelity Value Factor ETF shares that have been sold short but have not yet been covered or closed out.
-As of June 30th, traders have sold 45,500 shares of FVAL short.
-0.30% of Fidelity Value Factor ETF's shares are currently sold short.
+Short interest is the volume of Fidelity Value Factor ETF shares that have been sold short but have not yet been closed out or covered.
+As of April 30th, investors have sold 7,468 shares of FVAL short.
+0.05% of Fidelity Value Factor ETF's shares are currently sold short.
 Learn More on Fidelity Value Factor ETF's current short interest.

-Fidelity Value Factor ETF saw a increase in short interest in the month of June.
-As of June 30th, there was short interest totaling 45,500 shares, an increase of 41.3% from the previous total of 32,200 shares.
+Fidelity Value Factor ETF saw a decrease in short interest during the month of April.
+As of April 30th, there was short interest totaling 7,468 shares, a decrease of 72.4% from the previous total of 27,011 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 Short selling FVAL is an investing strategy that aims to generate trading profit from Fidelity Value Factor ETF as its price is falling.
-FVAL shares are trading down $0.05 today.
 To short a stock, an investor borrows shares, sells them and buys the shares back on the public market later to return it to the lender.
 Short sellers are betting that a stock will decline in price.
 If the stock does drop after selling, the short seller buys it back at a lower price and returns it to the lender.
 The difference between the sell price and the buy price is the trader's profit.

 A short squeeze for Fidelity Value Factor ETF occurs when it has a large amount of short interest and its stock appreciates in price.
 This forces short sellers to cover their short interest positions by buying actual shares of FVAL, which in turn drives the price of the stock up even further.